shlomif/shlomif-tech-diary/A-plan-to-enable-Summer-Glau-to-interact-with-her-fans-online.md

 (19:23:47) shlomif@gmail.com/5B747E64: Ok.

-From what I heard about Summer in previous discussions on /r/SummerGlau , she used to have a private Facebook account which was repetitively compromised, and also that she used to have a site that is now offline (possibly with forums), and also that as a former [Ballerina](https://en.wikipedia.org/wiki/Ballet) she found it hard to take such harsh criticism online.
-So I’ll try to deal with each problem in turn.
+From what I heard about Summer in previous discussions on /r/SummerGlau , she used to have a private Facebook account which was repetitively compromised, and also that she used to have a site that is now offline (possibly with forums), and also that she found it hard to cope with such harsh criticism on Internet venues.
+Thus, I’ll try to deal with each problem in turn.

 Here are my points: